weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 their most commonly used collections under one reliable and reusable package, giving them just one thing to do to bootstrap a new cluster to their org specifications.

-As part of the WeaveGitOps ecosystem, Profiles is designed from its core to follow the best practices of GitOps, that is; managing infrastructure as code.
+Profiles is designed from its core to follow the best practices of GitOps, that is; managing infrastructure as code.
 Profiles therefore uses [Flux](https://fluxcd.io/) to fit into users' existing cluster management practices.